flowtoolz/flowtoolz.github.io/about/about.md

 permalink: /about/
 ---

+<h1>About</h1>
 <p>
-  Hey, I'm Sebastian.
-I'm founder and chief software artist of Flowtoolz.
+  Hi, My Name Is Sebastian!
+I'm the founder of Flowtoolz.
 I started coding in 1994, studied fine arts, computer and media science and got my master's degree in information engineering from Konstanz University.
 </p>
 <p>
   I've worked as a research assistant, web developer, editor and as software engineer for iOS, tvOS and macOS.
 My focus always goes to the big picture.
 In Software Engineering this translates to the question: <i>What is a natural clean design and clean architecture of software?</i>